 Our on-site Community Manger will organize events, encourage participation and provide linkage to outside services and supports.
 The Community Manager will also act as a liaison for families to be involved.
 In addition to the Community Manager, there will be a building manager on-site after hours in case of a crisis or emergency.

 We are seeking like-minded individuals to offer their input and expertise to put together the essentials needed for our endeavor.
-Community members, professionals and those knowledgeable in the field of developmental disabilities are welcome.
+Community members, law professionals and those knowledgeable in the field of developmental disabilities are welcome.
+We would especially like to invite neurodiverse individuals who can share their perspectives and input.
 Please contact us if you would like to be a part of our board.

 Before we can rent a single apartment or provide a single service, people need to know who we are and how to find us.
 Please share this site with all of your contacts, especially those in media, marketing, public service and in the developmental disabilities community.

 I have over 20 years of experience in the fields of Social Work and Developmental Disabilities.
 Prior to starting Indie Living, I’ve worked with individuals and families ages 5 and up, helping navigate the mental health, special education and developmental disability systems.
 I specialize in helping children and adults with Autism and related disorders, learning disabilities and mental illness.
 In addition to working with these individuals, I have been a strong advocate for families and was an integral part of bringing new and innovative programs and events to my children’s school district.
 It’s my belief that everyone should have the opportunity to reach their own full potential in order for them to lead healthy, happy and productive lives.

 As the parent of two sons on the Autism Spectrum, I am keenly aware of the challenges faced by the families of these children.
 My unique skill set of social work, education and parenting children with special needs provides me with a fresh perspective from my personal and professional experiences.